TIY-Austin-Front-End-Engineering/jquery-chat-application/README.md

 ## Notes

+* You will need to use Tiny Pizza Server to store your data: http://tiyfe.herokuapp.com/collections/yournamehere
-You might want to look into [moment.js](http://momentjs.com/) for handling dates and times.
+* You might want to look into [moment.js](http://momentjs.com/) for handling dates and times.

 ## Additional Resources